 Buying guide

-The right racket should match your current level, your swing speed, and the way your body handles impact.
-Specs matter, but they only matter when tied back to how you play.
+The right racket should match your current level, swing speed, and comfort needs.
+Specs matter, but only when they connect back to how you actually play.

 Start with your level

-Beginners usually benefit from forgiveness, easy power, and lighter handling.
+Beginners usually benefit from forgiveness, easier depth, and lighter handling.
 Intermediate players can start looking for more control, spin, and stability.
 Advanced players often prefer lower-powered frames that reward faster swings.

 Match the racket to your swing

 Compact swings often need easier power.
-Full swings usually need control and stability so the ball does not launch long.
-If you are not sure, choose a balanced 100 square inch racket around 285-300g.
+Full swings usually need more control and stability so the ball does not launch long.
+If you are not sure, start around a balanced 100 square inch racket in the 285-300g range.

 Do not ignore comfort